-I love a great vegetarian omelette.
-Well, heck, I even enjoy a good omelette.
-But I must admit, that I cannot lower my standards any further.
-The worst kind of omelette?
-The cheese drowned, limp filled, soggy, sad omelette that I have to open up with a spoon.
+I love a great omelette.
+But, the cheese drowned, limp filled, soggy, sad omelette that I have to open up with a spoon does not excite me.
 Those kind of omelettes require me to “coat check my liver and colon” before I can even stomach looking at them.
 I know a lot of you are thinking, “well how do you get any flavour?”.
 Well, one bite of this flavour-filled Persian omelette, and you will never ask me that question again.
 The secret to this baked omelette?
 Blending the fresh herbs.

 For those of you already celebrating the vegan, or at least, dairy free path of no return, this simple fact comes as no surprise.
 However, I am constantly amazed at how many people (including some cooks and chefs) that still cling to the misguided notion that vegetarian cooking translates into “no meat but heaps of cheese”!
 Now, I have admitted my long lost love of "all things cheese" in previous posts.
 But as fond as we were of each other, we just couldn’t live together.
 And just like any toxic relationship, it is all about breaking the habit.
 Then you discover that you really didn’t feel the way you thought you did, once you have moved onto greener pastures.
 I remembered a quote the other day that said “You don’t ever get over a great love, until you find someone you love more”.
 This is true with food as well.
 I can never seem to let go of my dreams of reconciliation until I find a glorious substitute.
 The raw vegan ice cream is a glowing example of how this principle can serve you when experiencing dairy separation anxiety.